astropy/specutils/docs/spectrum.rst

 Writing to a File
 -----------------

-Similarly, a `~specutils.Spectrum1D` object can be saved to any of the formats supporting writing (currently only the two generic FITS formats) by using the :meth:`specutils.Spectrum1D.write` method.
+Similarly, a `~specutils.Spectrum` object can be saved to any of the formats supporting writing (currently only the two generic FITS formats) by using the :meth:`specutils.Spectrum.write` method.

 .. code-block:: python